Kaoru Otsuki

-Kaoru Otsuki (大月 薰; 6 August 1888 – 21 December 1970) was a Japanese woman known for being the second wife of Sun Yat-sen, the founder and first president of the Republic of China.
+Kaoru Otsuki (大月 薰; 6 August 1888 – 21 December 1970) was a Japanese woman known for being the second, child wife of Sun Yat-sen, the founder and first president of the Republic of China.

 Biography

 Kaoru was born in Yokohama, Kanagawa Prefecture, Japan, on 6 August 1888.

 Kaoru first met Sun Yat-sen in Yokohama's Chinatown in 1898, when she knocked over a vase and apologized to Sun.
-In 1901, Sun asked Kaoru's father for permission to marry his daughter, but Kaoru's father refused because of the great age difference between Sun and Kaori; at the time, Sun was 37 while Kaoru was only 13.
+In 1901, Sun asked Kaoru's father for permission to marry his daughter, but Kaoru's father refused because of the great age difference between Sun and Kaoru; at the time, Sun was 37 while Kaoru was only 13.
 A year later, Sun proposed marriage again and Kaoru's father relented.
 Kaoru and Sun's wedding ceremony was held in Yokohama in 1905 upon his return to Japan after two years.
 At the time, Sun was still married to his first wife, Lu Muzhen.

 However, Sun left Japan for China before Kaoru gave birth to their daughter, Fumiko, on 12 May 1906; he never returned to see his daughter.
 Out of financial desperation, Kaoru sent Fumiko to the Miyagawa family for adoption in 1911.
 Kaoru later remarried twice, first to Shūji Miwa (三輪 秀司), the younger brother of Shizuoka Bank president Shingorō Miwa (三輪 新五郎), and then to Motomune Sanekata (實方 元心), the Buddhist abbot of the Tokoji Temple in Ashikaga, Tochigi.
 She had a son named Motonobu Sanekata (实方 元信) and a daughter with the latter.

 Kaoru was reunited with her daughter Fumiko in 1955, after the latter visited the Tokoji Temple with her eldest son.